matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 npm install --save-dev hardhat
 ```

-4. Then run the following to set up the project:
+4. Run the following to set up the project:

 ```sh
 npx hardhat